Wasko Lab

 Maintaining a stable internal cellular environment, known as cellular homeostasis, is vital for optimal health and disease prevention.
 Our laboratory focuses on understanding the impact of changes in cellular pH balance on the physiology of cells.
 Utilizing the unparalleled genetic resources available in yeast, we can unbiasedly discover genes and pathways that facilitate adaptive survival when cellular equilibrium is disturbed.

-We have developed a biochemistry course-based undergraduate research experience (CURE) using CRISPR.
+We have developed course-based undergraduate research experiences (CUREs) using CRISPR.
 The series of laboratory experiments are designed to equitably provide students with authentic scientific research experiences by allowing students to formulate their own novel hypotheses and to ask questions with unknown answers.
-We also develop stand-alone laboratory exercises (e.g., genetic engineering using CRISPR to generate red yeast) and help other instutitions deploy these exercises with their biology students.
+We also develop stand-alone laboratory exercises (e.g., genetic engineering using CRISPR to generate red yeast).
 Email (cure at wasko.org) if you are interested in detailed protocols, reagents, etc.

 Lab members